 There are nearly 200 establishments in France today, a European record.
 Among them are the Barrière casinos, the Partouche casinos and the Joa casinos, representing the largest groups of French casino operators.

-In Paris, the eight Game Clubs (Club Pierre Charron, Paris Élysée Club, Club Barrière 104, Club Joa, Club Circus, Club Montmartre, Imperial Club and Club Berri) allow you to indulge in Poker and traditional games: Texas Hold’em, Omaha, Poker 21 (or Blackjack Parisian Style), Punto Banco, Ultimate Poker, 3-Card Poker, and Stud Poker.
+In Paris, the seven Game Clubs (Club Pierre Charron, Paris Élysée Club, Club Barrière 104, Club Circus, Club Montmartre, Imperial Club and Punto Club) allow you to indulge in Poker and traditional games: Texas Hold’em, Omaha, Blackjack with Blazing 7's Jackpot, Punto Banco, Ultimate Poker, 3-Card Poker, and Stud Poker.

 To play roulette and slot machines, which are not allowed in Gaming Clubs in Paris, you have no other choice but to go to a casino.